HandsomeChoco/next.js-marvel-movielist/README.md

    "movies" collection will not create automatically, you have to create collection "movies" manually. create "movies" collection in the "NextApp" database. you can create easily with "MongoDB Compass Community"

-7. now, we will put movie datas in <b>movies</b> collection. you can easily insert data with MongoDB Compass Community.<br/>
+7. now, we will put movie datas in movies collection. you can easily insert data with MongoDB Compass Community.<br/>
    run MongoDB Compass and access to the "movies" collection. <br/>
    7-1. click, ADD DATA, <br/>
    7-2. select Import File of ADD DATA menu. <br/>